 How to Adopt a Child

-Who are the children Pact places?At least 95% are healthy newborns.
-78% are African American and 40% of those who are African American are multiracial; 12% are Latino and 10% are Asian or Native American.
+Who are the children Pact places?At least 95% are healthy newborns; 94% are African American and 40% of those are multiracial; 5% are Latino and 1% are Asian or Native American.

 Who are the expectant parents Pact works with?Twenty percent of the expectant parents we work with are teens; 80% are under the age of 30; 90% are experiencing economic stress.
 Many feel isolated and unsupported.
 Sometimes, Pact is their sole source of emotional support.

 Who are the adoptive parents Pact works with?